ddrohan/android-101-labs-as/session2/lab/md/step07.md

-#Step 07 - Radio Button
+#Step 07 - The Radio Buttons

-In donateButtonPressed we need to discover which payment method has been selected.
+In <i>donateButtonPressed()</i> we need to discover which payment method has been selected.
 Our RadioGroup documentation is here:

 - <http://developer.android.com/reference/android/widget/RadioGroup.html>